Woman’s death in Bukit Batok ruled unfortunate misadventure after fire spread to items she hoarded

 On Nov 1, 2019, at around 4.30am, the Singapore Civil Defence Force (SCDF) received a call about a fire that broke out at Madam Goh’s unit.

-The two men climbed out of the kitchen window and stood on a ledge until they were rescued, but Madam Goh collapsed in her kitchen.
+The two men climbed out of the kitchen window and stood on a ledge until they were rescued, but Madam Goh collapsed in the kitchen.

 SCDF officers managed to get to the hose after cutting the padlock.
 One of them turned on a valve linked to the hose, but there was no water.